 About 1,500 to 2,000 people work in residential construction on PEI.
-There are about 75 to 125 companies on PEI that focus on residential construction.
+About 75 to 125 companies on PEI focus on residential construction.

 Construction – Residential on Prince Edward Island – Hiring practices